© iStock

 Bryher Island, England

-- Bryher is one of the islands that belongs to the Isles of Scilly, moored just off the Cornish coast.
+- Bryher is one of the islands that belong to the Isles of Scilly, moored just off the Cornish coast.
 It's a great weekend getaway destination where swimming, boating, or kayaking options abound.
-See also: Nazaré: the biggest waves in the world

 © iStock